ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Info Criteria

-Using the aggregation criteria "Info" it's possible to aggregate the live flows by the flow's info and understand the amount of flows, traffic and hosts having a particular flow's info.
-By clicking on the icon at the left of the info column, the user is going to jump to the live flow page with the selected flow's info filtered.
+You can use this aggregation criteria to cluster all flows wth the same information field (e.g. resolved host name in DNS flows).
+Clicking on the flows icon, allows you to drill down to 5-tuple flow level.